-The family business has successfully specialised for over 50 years as importer and wholesale trader for alternative hair.
+The family business has successfully specialised for over 55 years as importer and wholesale trader for alternative hair.
 Our own brands BELLE MADAME and MANAGER TOP represent highest quality.
-Our customers are spread throughout Europe and we fulfil every wish regarding alternative hair.
+Our customers are spread throughout Europe, USA and Canada and we fulfil every wish regarding alternative hair.
+The competitive advantage of our company is product quality, a wide selection of products and fast reliable time of delivery.
 We sell our products to hairdressers, barbers, toupee studios and wig retailers.
-The competitive advantage of our company is product quality, a wide selection of products and fast reliable time of delivery.

-Dening Hair Company was originally founded in 1965 under the name “Zarm + Dening” as a private company in Hamburg.
-Together, Karsten Dening and Diether Zarm set up the company that is still successfully selling wigs, hairpieces and extensions throughout Europe.
+Dening Hair was originally founded in 1965 under the name “Zarm + Dening” as a private company in Hamburg.
+Together, Karsten Dening and Diether Zarm set up the company that is still successfully selling wigs, hairpieces and extensions throughout Europe, and since several years also in the USA and Canada.
 The family-run company specialises in importing and wholesaling wigs, toupees and hairpieces to specialist retailers.
 The company’s own brands BELLE MADAME and MANAGER TOP stand for the highest standard of quality.
 To this day, the company has been following its own long and diverse path, a feat unmatched by most other German companies in this industry.

 Behind every successful company foundation lies an idea.
 Indeed, the business idea itself was inspired by the two founders Karsten Dening and Diether Zarm‘s trip abroad to Spain in 1964/65.
 The two students spent two years in Barcelona, where they began to export unprocessed hair products to America.
 Upon returning to Hamburg, they continued this approach and started to trade wigs, hairpieces and extensions.